 These tactics are often found in commercials, internet ads, sales techniques, and even our manager’s behaviors.
 If you have kids (especially teenagers) you will most definitely experience these tactics as your children experiment with behaviors to get what they want and seek autonomy.
 In fact, covert manipulation and dark persuasion are often used by people you trust and love.
 Here are some of the tactics used most often by normal, everyday people.

-Choice restriction – Giving certain choice options that distracts from the choice you don’t want someone to make.
+Choice restriction – Giving certain choice options that distract from the choice you don’t want someone to make

 Reverse Psychology – Tell a person one thing or to do something with an intention to motivate them to do the opposite which is really what you desire.